-The first type of paintball gun we are going to take a look at to understand how a paintball gun works is the spring loaded paintball gun.
+The first type of paintball gun we are going to take a look at to understand how a paintball gun works is the spring-loaded paintball gun.
 Also known as a mechanical paintball gun, this is a semi-automatic gun.
 When the trigger is pulled, a bolt is released which propels forward because of a spring into the barrel of the gun.

-When the ball comes into the barrel, the bold strikes a pin that opens the valve, allowing air to go down the barrel and push the paintball out.
+When the ball comes into the barrel, the bolt strikes a pin that opens the valve, allowing air to go down the barrel and push the paintball out.
 The expanding air doesn’t just push the paintball out, it also pushes the bolt back into position.

 Electronic Paintball Gun

-Pulling the trigger sends the signal to activate the gun, the mechanism moves based on the signals and the battery powered solenoids propel the paintball at pretty decent speeds.
+Pulling the trigger sends the signal to activate the gun, the mechanism moves based on the signals and the battery-powered solenoids propel the paintball at pretty decent speeds.
 Since they use circuit boards, you can program the gun to fire single shots, bursts or fully automatic based on your need.

 Gas Paintball Guns